 In other words, we have to balance the particular health benefits of fish against their purine risk for people with gout.

-The most obvious way to help mitigate the purine risk is through portion control and frequency of consumption: less purines in, less uric acid produced, lower risk of gout flares.
+The most obvious way to help mitigate the purine risk is through portion control and frequency of consumption: less purines in…less uric acid produced…a lower risk of gout flares.

-So a 3.5 oz (100 g) serving of a high purine fish (not fried) once or twice per week should deliver the health benefits without increasing your risk of gout flares.
+So a modest 3.5 oz (100 g) serving of a high-purine oily fish fish (not fried) once per week should deliver health benefits without unduly increasing your risk of gout flares.
 It may even help to reduce your risk somewhat, according to the previous study.

 [Note: Everyone’s metabolism is different.
 If this doesn’t work for you then cease and consider fish oil supplements instead.]